HOGENT-MLOps/mlops-labs/assignment/06-monitoring.md

 To set up the mocked model, we'll use a [virtual environment](https://docs.python.org/3/library/venv.html).
 This is a **best practice** and it is always advised to install and run python projects this way, instead of installing directly on the host!
 The following [quote](https://peps.python.org/pep-0405/#motivation) lists the advantages of virtual environments in Python:

-> The utility of Python virtual environments has already been well established by the popularity of existing third-party virtual-environment tools, primarily Ian Bicking’s virtualenv.
+> The utility of Python virtual environments has already been well established by the popularity of existing third-party virtual-environment tools, primarily Ian Bicking's virtualenv.
 Virtual environments are already widely used for dependency management and isolation, ease of installing and using Python packages without system-administrator access, and automated testing of Python software across multiple Python versions, among other uses.
 > ~ Carl Meyer

 Follow the steps below to create a virtual environment and start the Prometheus metric server for the mocked model.